loneoceans/lume1-fireflies/README.md

 # lume1-fireflies-anduril

+>> **Update Jan 2024**
+>>
+>> Support for this driver (lume1-2020) has been added to the main Anduril repository which was recently migrated over to Github: https://github.com/ToyKeeper/anduril/.
+>>
+>> Firmware updates should be available in official builds shortly.
+This repo will be deprecated; please visit the link above for fresh builds of the newest version of Anduril for this driver, as well as other future Lume drivers.
+Appreciation goes to out ToyKeeper for the incredible work on FSM/Anduril, as well as the flashlight community for feedback and bug reports.
+More to come soon!

 Anduril 2 firmware (Atmel Studio 7) for Lume1-Fireflies Driver
 For Hardware Revision B (lastest driver PCB has date 11/20)